Getting the UK to 'Net Zero' carbon emissions by 2050 is a monumental task.

 The above snippets clearly allude to one thing: public sector procurement will be mobilised and re-directed towards the government's Net Zero objective, be it through integrating climate commitments throughout bids, mandating suppliers to quantify and address their carbon output, or through incentivising low-carbon products in the market.

-Instead of waiting, however, you should act now to ensure they're ready for whatever new Net Zero requirements or trends arise.
-Acting now to measure and reduce your business' carbon output and to begin integrating climate commitments into your business practices and bids will put you in the best position as the 2050 deadline draws ever closer.
+The message couldn't be clearer: you should act now to measure and reduce your business' carbon output, and begin integrating climate commitments into your business practices and bids.
+Doing this will put you in the best position as new requirements and demands undoubtedly arise in the lead up to the 2050 deadline.

 Receive free Tussell insights